kausthubh-coder/shru/openai-realime-docs/realtime-transcriootion.md

 Read more about configuring VAD in our [Voice Activity Detection](/docs/guides/realtime-vad) guide.

-You can also disable VAD by setting the `turn_detection` property to `null`, and control when to commit the input audio on your end.
+You can also disable VAD by setting the `audio.input.turn_detection` property to `null`, and control when to commit the input audio on your end.

 Additional configurations
 -------------------------

 ### Noise reduction

-You can use the `input_audio_noise_reduction` property to configure how to handle noise reduction in the audio stream.
+Use the `audio.input.noise_reduction` property to configure how to handle noise reduction in the audio stream.

-The possible values are:

-*   `near_field`: Use near-field noise reduction.
+*   `{ "type": "near_field" }`: Use near-field noise reduction (default).
-*   `far_field`: Use far-field noise reduction.
+*   `{ "type": "far_field" }`: Use far-field noise reduction.
 *   `null`: Disable noise reduction.

-The default value is `near_field`, and you can disable noise reduction by setting the property to `null`.

 ### Using logprobs